hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/both.md

 			- each node has its own connection
 			- all data is transferred via the central device
 			- using a bi-directional connection
-	- devices
-		- router
-			- to provide a public ip address

 - SSL (Secure Sockets Layer) and TLS (Transport Layer Security):
     - purpose?